dm432/simplemessageapi/README.md

 # Simple Message API
 [![Code license (GPL v3.0)](https://img.shields.io/badge/code%20license-GPL%20v3.0-green.svg?style=flat-square)](https://github.com/dm432/simplemessageapi/blob/master/LICENSE)

-**Please note: This project is still in very early development and many features are missing :(**

 This is a simple reactive api that can be used as a backend for a messenger.
 The api is build using SpringBoot WebFlux and a Postgres database.
 For authentication bearer JWTs are used.
 The whole project can be run inside a Kubernetes cluster.
 See below for more information.